codaamok/codaamok.github.io-hugo/content/post/Hosting-and-Protecting-Your-Own-NuGet-Feed-with-ProGet/index.md

 I also wanted to highlight is that it is possible to store your packages in cloud storage using ProGet's [Cloud Package Stores](https://docs.inedo.com/docs/proget/advanced/cloud-storage) and extension for Azure.
 The would certainly reduce your on-premises storage requirements and allow greater room scalability and flexibility by using an Azure Storage Account.

 I like to use a featured image in my blog which is relevant at the time in my life while I was writing the post.
 For this post I started around halloween and got both lazy and busy.
-Here I am, 12 days before Christmas using a picture of the pumpkins my fiancé carved on our front porch.
+Here I am, 12 days before Christmas using a picture of the pumpkins my fiancé and I carved on our front porch.
 It's purely because of COVID-19..
 I do nothing with my spare time other than stay home.
 Nothing to take pictures of!

 I hope you found this information useful.
 If there's any room for improvements, let me know in the comments below.
 If it helped you in any way, still let me know - that helps me keep going.
 Check out the additional resources below for further reading.